jagi/meteor-astronomy/README.md

 });
 ```

 However there are situations when you get an object from the collection outside of the reactive context.
 If anyone will modify this document in the database, we won't be notified about that change.
 There are situation when you want to make sure that the document's state is the same as the one stored in the collection on the server.
-You can always update given document to its most recent version by executing the `reload` method.
+You can always update the document to its most recent version by executing the `reload` method.

 ```js
 var post = Posts.findOne(); // Get document outside of the reactive context. post.reload(); // Update document to its most recent state.
 ```

 Standard JavaScript documents/object as well as Meteor Astronomy documents/objects are not reactive.
-When getting such object not from the reactive Mongo cursor (example code below) it won't update UI reactively.
+When getting such an object not from the reactive Mongo cursor (example code below) it won't update UI reactively.

 ```js
 Template.main.helpers({